DonMVB/aws/awsstudy.md

 - You cannot nest IAM Groups.
 Individual IAM users can belong to multiple groups, but creating subgroups so that one IAM Group is embedded inside of another IAM Group is not possible.

 - With IAM Policies, you can easily add tags that help define which resources are accessible by whom.
 These tags are then used to control access via a particular IAM policy.
 For example, production and development EC2 instances might be tagged as such.
 This would ensure that people who should only be able to access development instances cannot access production instances.

+- IAM Inline Policies.
+These are embedded in an IAM identity (user, group, role), an inherient patt of that identity.
+Used to maintain strict 1:1 relationships, living within the scope of the IAM identity.

+### Amazon Resource Names (ARN) (Update 8-9/3/2020)
+The underlying identifier is called the Amazon Resource Name, or ARN.
+ARN's uniquely identify resources.
+- Format: arn:partition:service:region:account_id:
+- Partition: Separates infrastructure, 'aws' or 'aws-cn' (China)
+- Service: EC2, S3, rds.
+- Region: The major regions, like us-east-1.
+- Account: Your 12 digit account
+- ARN's end with a resource.
+Like "user/don" or "s3_kick_the/bucket.jpg".
+- There can be two consecutive colons, so some values can be esparated.
+- ARN's are embedded in IAM policies.

 ### Priority Levels in IAM:
 - **Explicit Deny**: Denies access to a particular resource and this ruling cannot be overruled.